Pretraining a Foundation Model for Small-Molecule Natural Products: Main

 In this work, we have pre-trained a foundation model for small-molecule natural products (NaFM), that seamlessly combines masked learning and contrastive learning shown in Fig.~\ref{fig: main}(a).
-For the masked learning task, we propose a novel masked learning approach that goes beyond masking only categorical features of atoms and bonds.
-In addition to these, we also mask the connectivity information between atoms, effectively concealing the topological structure of subgraphs.
-To reconstruct these subgraphs, the model must first identify the locations of the bonds and then determine their types.
-Inspired by the fact that scaffolds carry coarse-grained biosynthetic information, while side chains result from post-synthesis modifications, we introduce scaffold similarity as a weighting function in our contrastive learning pretraining.
-This soft-weight approach enables the model to differentiate between strong and weak negative examples based on scaffold similarities, while also integrating valuable information from the side chains.
-Moreover, in our contrastive learning setup, the positive examples consist of masked molecules, while the negative examples come from the remaining molecules and their masked variants.
-This dual setup facilitates mutual supervision between the methods, leading to more effective learning and improved performance.
+For the masked learning task, we introduce an approach that extends beyond masking categorical features of atoms and bonds.
+Specifically, we also mask atomic connectivity, effectively concealing the topological structure of subgraphs.
+To reconstruct these subgraphs, the model must first infer bond locations and subsequently determine their types.
+Recognizing that the core scaffold reflects biosynthetic logic, while structural diversity arises from enzyme-mediated modifications before or after scaffold assembly, we distinguish biosynthetic features at the scaffold level from those of peripheral substituents.
+Accordingly, scaffold similarity is used as a weighting function in our contrastive pre-training.
+This soft-weighting strategy allows the model to distinguish strong from weak negative examples based on scaffold similarity, while incorporating informative signals from side chains.
+To integrate contrastive and masked learning into a unified framework, we design the contrastive setup such that positive examples are masked molecules generated during the masked learning process, while negative examples come from other molecules and their masked variants.
+This mutual supervision between the two paradigms enhances representation learning and improves overall performance.